 The Museo Nacional Sicán is located in the town of Ferreñafe, about 12.5 miles north of Chiclayo.
 The museum is both a center of study and collection of artifacts from the Sicán (or Lambayeque) culture, a civilization that existed in the area between 750 and 1,375 AD.

-The modern building was opened to the public in 2001, the result of more than two decades of archeological excavation and study by the Sicán Archaeological Project.
+The modern building was opened to the public in 2001, the result of more than two decades of archaeological excavation and study by the Sicán Archaeological Project.
 Many of the ceramic and gold objects were found at the Bosque de Pómac Historical Sanctuary, a vast complex of adobe pyramids and treasure-laden tombs.

 The museum offers visitors an excellent insight into Sicán society, culture and religion, with many life-sized figures providing a clear image of Sicán ritual and dress.
-You’ll also see reconstructions of various tombs and scale models of important Lambayeque archeological sites.
+You’ll also see reconstructions of various tombs and scale models of important Lambayeque archaeological sites.
 As with the region’s other museums, the Museo Nacional Sicán collection includes exquisite gold artifacts such as ceremonial masks, earplugs and headdresses.

 - Address: Av.
 Batán Grande, Ferreñafe